Note to Departments

 - Is the receiver required to document how the data are used?

-- Can the receiver share, publish or disseminate data findings and reports without the approval or review of the provider?
+- Can the receiver share, publish or disseminate data findings and reports without the review of the provider?

 - If the receiver generates a report based on the data, does the report belong to the receiver or the provider?